-- Cash flow from operations when normalized2 continues to remain positive, despite softened global market conditions and weaker foreign exchange rates.
-Average foreign exchange rates for the US dollar and European Euro declined from 1.241 in the first quarter of 2009 to 1.042 in 2010, and 1.631 in 2009 to 1.426 in 2010, respectively. - The business has debt levels that are higher than management believes they should be.
-Total debt levels declined \$10.8 million to \$203.3 million at April 3, 2010 as total debt repayments of \$10.4 million partially offset the increase in leverage ratios1 to 5.19 at April 2010 from 5.07 at December 31, 2009.
-Total senior debt leverage ratio and debt declined to 1.90 at April 3, 2010 from 2.00 at December 31, 2009.
-Leverage is expected to continue to increase into the second quarter of 2010 due to seasonal increases in inventory levels and working capital.
+- Cash flow from operations when normalized1 continues to remain positive, despite softened global market conditions and weaker foreign exchange rates.
+Average foreign exchange rates for the US dollar and European Euro declined from 1.196 in the second quarter of 2009 to 1.038 in 2010, and 1.606 in 2009 to 1.363 in 2010, respectively. - During the 12 months since the second quarter of 2009, Clearwater reduced its net debt by \$10.5 million to \$209.5 million versus \$220.0 million at July 4, 2009.
+In the second quarter of 2010 net debt levels increased by \$4.2 million due to the seasonal investment in inventories, primarily lobster.
+In the latter part of the year Clearwater will reduce its investment in working capital as it sells down these inventories.
+Repayments of \$3.6 million (excluding repayments on revolving debt) were made in 2010 partially offsetting the investment in working capital.
+These higher debt levels, when combined with lower rolling four quarter EBITDA levels have resulted in an increase in leverage ratios2 to 5.99 at July 3, 2010 from 5.22 at December 31, 2009.
+Total debt and leverage is expected to decline in the fourth quarter of 2010 as Clearwater reduces it investment in working capital and improves its rolling four quarter EBITDA.